Mount Chalmers, Queensland: Education

-There are no schools in Mount Chalmers.
-The nearest primary school is Cawarral State School in neighbouring Cawaral to the north-east.
+There are no government schools in Mount Chalmers.
+The nearest government primary school is Cawarral State School in neighbouring Cawaral to the north-east.
 The nearest government secondary schools are North Rockhampton State High School in Frenchville, Rockhampton, to the south-west and Yeppoon State High School in Yeppoon to the north-east.

 Amenities

 The Mount Chalmers Community History Centre operates from the old school site.
 The old school also has a library run by volunteers and supported by the Livingstone Shire Council.